rome1245/GraphicalPrograms_Java/README.md

 # GraphicalPrograms_Java

 This repository contains grapical programs written in Java, using Java class-Abstact Windows Toolkit (AWT).
-These are programs are practice, or assignments, for an Intro to Computer Programming course at The University of Texas at San Antonio.
+These programs are practice, or assignments, for an Intro to Computer Programming course at The University of Texas at San Antonio.

 Please feel free to use for reference in your own education purposes.
 That said, the code should only be